servicetitan/Stl.Fusion/README.md

 | 🤬 Network chattiness | A fair amount of code |
 | 📪 Automatic & transparent pub/sub | A fair amount of code |

-All of this is achieved with a !

 We know it's hard to believe this is true &ndash; that's why there are many visual proofs in the remaining part of this document.
 But if you'll find anything concerning in Fusion's source code